 General Store -Mariposa Museum and History Center

-People have been moaning about the evils of throwaway society for decades-- yet it seems that there is an ever increasing problem with the disposal of trash, and much of it comes from the grocery store.
+People have been moaning about the evils of throwaway society for decades yet it seems that there is an ever increasing problem with the disposal of trash, much of which comes from the grocery store.

 Even though more people than ever are doing some recycling, either voluntarily or under the pressure of legislated ordinances, our landfills are overflowing.
-This would not be so bad if the "trash" were mostly biodegradable, but most of it seems to be plastic.
+This would not be so bad if the "trash" were mostly biodegradable but most of it seems to be durable plastic.

-If you live in the city or suburbs-- your trash "just disappears".
+If you live in the city or suburbs your trash seems to magically dissappear after the arrival of a huge trash truck.
 If you live in a rural area where you have to personally haul your own trash to the landfill, you may be more aware of the huge problem trash is causing.
-You may also notice that disposal fees are rising
+You may also notice that disposal fees are rising.

 Things you can do to bring home less trash:

-- Bulk up --Bulk bins for cereals, nuts, grains and other dry foods eliminate a lot of packaging, and are also less likely to use additives and over processing.
+- Bulk up.
+Bulk bins for cereals, nuts, grains and other dry foods eliminate a lot of packaging.

 A Few Easy Steps